 Makes training fun

-By taking the time to crease a robust product knowledge training platform, it will make training enjoyable.
+Taking the time to create a robust product knowledge training program, will make training enjoyable.
 Many times product or service training is mundane and employees regret having to take it.
 But if you add creative features like assessments or gamification in training, you can make learning interactive and something employees look forward to taking.

 Better knowledge assessment